-Gibson Guitars: Bankruptcy Of Musical Instrument Maker Imminent, Say Insiders
+Gibson Guitars: Bankruptcy Of Musical Instrument Maker Imminent, According To ‘Nashville Post’

 “This year is critical and they are running out of time — rapidly.
 And if this ends in bankruptcy, he will give up the entire company.”

-Or, Gibson might re-hire their erstwhile CFO
+Or, Gibson Might Re-Hire Their Erstwhile CFO

 Earlier today, Gibson Brands announced the return of former CFO, Benson Woo.
-Currently the director of Teac Corp., Woo served as chief financial officer of the financially strapped guitar maker in 2015, according to the Nashville Post.
+Currently, the director of Teac Corp., Woo served as chief financial officer of the financially strapped guitar maker in 2015, according to the Nashville Post.

 “We are excited and pleased that Benson with be coming back to the Gibson Brands family.
 He has a great knowledge of the industry, our current businesses and is liked and respected by everyone at Gibson and with whom he dealt.
 We are confident he will contribute to moving the company forward.”